Back Making Olive Oil

 Since civilization began, production of olive oil has been an essential part of life.

-The process has not changed dramatically, although some of the mechanics have been updated.
+The olive oil making process has not changed dramatically, although some of the mechanics have been updated.
 The basics are as follows:

 - Pick the fruit